dprint/dprint/docs/process-plugin-development.md

        }
      }

-     fn format(
+     async fn format(
        &self,
        request: FormatRequest<Self::Configuration>,
        mut format_with_host: impl FnMut(HostFormatRequest) -> LocalBoxFuture<'static, FormatResult> + 'static,
-     ) -> LocalBoxFuture<FormatResult> {
+     ) -> FormatResult {
-       async move {
        // format here
        //
        // - make sure to check the range of the request!!
 If you can't handle
        //   range formatting, then return `Ok(None)` to signify no change.
        // - use `host.format` to format with another plugin
        // - if you are doing a lot of synchronous work, you should format with
        //   a blocking task like so or else you will block the main thread:
        //
        //   dprint_core::async_runtime::spawn_blocking(move || {
        //     // format in here
        //   }).await.unwrap()
-       }
-       .boxed_local()
      }
    }
    ```